neural-imagery/brainscanner-matlab/README.md

 Ensure nirs-toolbox is a folder inside brainrecordIR.

-On M1 Mac, install Matlab 2023b or later.
+On M1 Mac, install Matlab 2023b or later (tested to work).
 On older Macs, ask Claude given your OS what to install.
-The minimum version for the software on windows is 2019b (2018a as mentioned in the documentation does NOT work).
+The minimum version for the software on windows is 2019b (2019b is tested to work, 2018a as mentioned in the documentation does NOT work).
+The original author develops on 2022a.

 ```
 git config fetch.recurseSubmodules on-demand